Spanish occupation of Tangier (1940–1945)

 The Spanish occupation of Tangier between 1940 and 1945 was a temporary enlargement of Spanish Morocco during World War II.

 History

 During World War II, the Tangier International Zone was invaded and occupied by Francoist Spain.

 On 14 June 1940, a few days after the Italian declaration of war after the German invasion of France, Spain seized the opportunity and, amid the collapse of the French Third Republic, a contingent of 4,000 Moorish soldiers based in the Spanish Morocco occupied the Tangier International Zone, meeting no resistance.

-Historians claim that it was done with the excuse that it was a prevention of a possible Italian conquest of Tangier.

 Despite the claim that the occupation was a "provisional" measure, the operation was the realization of a long-standing wish (Note: Already since 1912, the so-called "Liga Africanista Española" had lobbied in favour of a "Tánger para España".) and prelude to a potential occupation of French Morocco that did not happen because Rabat ultimately rallied to the new Vichy regime.
 The Mendoub, the sultan's representative, was expelled in March 1941, further undermining French influence in Tangier's affairs.